SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

     >>> cube.has_lazy_data()
     False

-When does my Data Become Real?
+When does my data become real?
 ------------------------------

 If the data on your cube is in its lazy state, it will only become real if you